 The best benefit for this tour?
 You can see a lot of a city in no time – and it’s fun!
 Simply taking photos of architecture gets a little tedious after you have visited a lot of European cities – there are only so many church photos I need.

-But, spinning around Vienna on a Segway, getting historical and cultural information from a multilingual guide who shimmy’s up to you periodically on their 6,000 euro anti-bicycle… It’s great.
+But, spinning around during a city break in Vienna on a Segway, getting historical and cultural information from a multilingual guide who shimmy’s up to you periodically on their 6,000 euro anti-bicycle… It’s great.

 To be a guide in Austria you have to be certified.
 So, you have a guarantee your guide is going to know their stuff.
 If you have questions, you are going to get detailed answers.